WaalerThomas/PS-Crypto/README.md

 # PS-Crypto
-Create an encrypted.
+Create an encoded key.
 Encrypt / decrypt text.

 Uploaded project from 2017.
 Not being worked on